 If a member of the group is struggling, offer to help them

-Speak in descriptive terms so that everyone can understand your point
+Speak in descriptive terms so that everyone can understand your point.

-Be mindful when you’re interrupting someone
+Be mindful when you’re interrupting someone.

 You should also avoid interrupting when the person is thinking or doing something else that requires their complete attention, such as studying or working on a project.
-Finally, you shouldn’t interrupt people when they’re sleeping − this can also make other people uncomfortable.
+Finally, it would help if you didn’t interrupt people when sleeping − this can also make others uncomfortable.